Greetings from a highly functional asperger autist,

 2. McGill researchers cited smart phones as a primary cause of the reduced attention span.
 Other researchers cite the impersonal nature of cell phones, as well as social media, as a cause for reduced interpersonal skills and increased depression.
 The reputed tools of connectivity are downhill paths of intelligence and happiness.
 For some people, they are connectivity cliffs, aka, suicides.

-4. A true autist with ASD learns to withdraw from social interactions as the inherent natural and relative hypocrisy of others causes inner discord.
+6. A true autist with ASD learns to withdraw from social interactions as the inherent natural and relative hypocrisy of others causes inner discord.
 There is a difference between intentional and intellect hypocrisy as one can see in a child explaining how to play chess as if it were checkers.
 ASD'er are accused of being argumentative when all one is trying to do is to clarify what the automatic hypocrite means in his words.

-6. A true autist is a big diamond in the rough who requires more polishing than the average child.
+8. A true autist is a big diamond in the rough who requires more polishing than the average child.
 But, given care, an autist will shine brighter.

-7. Most parents with true and pseudo autistic children want others to foot the bill as they continue to spend money that worsen CO2 levels: shop-till-you-drop, sports play-play-play ... gas guzzlers, etc. There are exceptions.
+9. Most parents with true and pseudo autistic children want others to foot the bill as they continue to spend money that worsen CO2 levels: shop-till-you-drop, sports play-play-play ... gas guzzlers, etc. There are exceptions.
 Almost two decades ago at a summer party, I told the host that I thought her one-year-old daughter exhibited autistic tendency.
 As a friend she took no offense.
 Six months later, a doctor diagnosed autism.
 The mother quit her high-paying office manager job to focus on being her daughter's full-time companion up to middle-school.
 At this point the daughter was able to function independently with achievements in academia and music.
 But, she still is autistic as when I meet her in high school.
 Ahe is asocial.
 I am proud of this mother (Michelle) who knows her daughter will not end up in a back ward for convenience sake.

 Timism, the Morality of More Time, aka, Periodic Table of Existence is a tribute to my ASD of asperger autism.
+I think I may have become a sigma man.

 1. I can tie things together because I have a broader attention span to juggle more information.
 One is a transductive rather than deductive or inductive reasoner.